noahehall/theBookOfNoah/0current/systemdesign.md

     - infrastructure configuration is consistent, with all necessary details fully documented (nothing siloed in sysadmins head)
     - source files stored in version control to record editing history, and if necessary, rollback to older versions
     - configuration is split into modules to promote consistent reuse of organizations common architectural patterns

+  - collaborative infrastructure as code
+    - users across the organization can safely provision infrastructure, without conflicts and with clear understanding of their access permissions
+    - expert users can produce standardized infrastructure templates, and beginners can consume those to follow infrastructure best practices
+    - access controls per application-environment pair helps committers and approvers on workspaces protect production environments
+    - functional gorups that dont directly develop infrastructure code have visibility into infrastructure status and changes

 ## components